 - Fresh fruits and juices

-On the day of the ceremony, keep a light vegeterian/vegan diet and fast minimum 5 to 6 hours prior to the ceremony (you can drink water) to decrease the potentially heavy aspects of purging.
+On the day of the ceremony, try to keep a light vegetarian diet and fast a minimum of 5 to 6 hours prior to the ceremony to decrease the potentially heavy aspects of purging.
+You can drink as much water as you want.

 PREPARATION OF THE MIND AND SPIRIT

-An Ayahuasca ceremony is the most beneficial when one surrenders to the process with a humble heart, pure intentions and an open mind.
+An Ayahuasca ceremony is the most beneficial when we surrender to the process with a humble heart, pure intentions, and an open mind.
 The real adventure begins when we are able to look at ourselves in the mirror and allow all the mental structures to collapse, all those armors that were useful at some point in life, but no longer serve us.
 The right attitude is to open up and allow the medicine to take us where we need to go.

 It is recommended to have clear intentions and know what we would like to change or resolve in our lives.
-There are essential questions one can ask, and others are better left to life to respond, whether through words, visions or events.
+There are essential questions one can ask, and others are better left to life to respond, whether through words, visions, or events.
 The first and fundamental questions are: Who am I?
-Who sees through my eyes?
-Who moves my body?
+What is my purpuse?
 But if asking those questions makes you even more confused, then it may not be the right time to receive those answers, and it may be better to trust that a higher force is taking care of that.
 Remember that we are only unhappy when we insist on getting from life what is not meant to be.
 We can also address other concerns, such as: What do I expect from life?
 What am I afraid of?
 What am I avoiding?
 What am I hiding deep inside?
 What am I really looking for?
 Keep in mind that our beliefs shape our reality, therefore, it is important to open our minds to avoid limitations when answering those questions.
 You can go further by asking: Why do I want to make changes in my life?
 What do I want to understand about myself?
 What values do I identify with?
 How is my relationship with other people?
-Sometimes, the simplest solution is to serve, love and care, to allow peace and happiness to be the forces that help us achieve what we really want.
+Sometimes, the simplest solution is to serve, love, and care, to allow peace and happiness to be the forces that help us achieve what we really want.

-When you enter the sacred space of the ceremonial Maloca, like a patient entering the operating room, allow the hands of the shaman to be the hands of a surgeon, and Ayahuasca the force that moves his hands.
-Do not interfere or resist, trust that the medicine will only teach you what you are prepared to learn and that behind everything there is only peace and deep love.
-Some people may have a so-called “bad trip” and then regret not having had a liberating experience.
+When you enter the sacred space of the ceremonial Maloca, like a patient entering the operating room, allow the hands of the shaman to be the hands of a surgeon, and Ayahuasca, the force that moves his hands.
+Do not interfere or resist, trust that the medicine will only teach you what you are prepared to learn and that at the end of everything, there is only peace and unconditional love.
+Sometimes, we may have a so-called “bad trip” and then regret not having had a liberating experience.
 Usually, the main reason for that is a profound resistance to change.
-Remember that no one forces you to change, the decision to participate in such a retreat is already a great predisposition and you should make the most of it.
+Remember that no one forces you to change, the decision to participate in such a retreat is yours, it is already a great predisposition and you should make the most of it.